gracechang/Multidimensional_Optimizers_MATLAB/README.md

 # Multidimensional Optimizers
-These were written for part of a homework for one of my classes.
+These were written for part of a homework for one of my classes (CPNS 31100).
 I thought that saving these particular algorithms would be interesting/helpful.

 Because this was written originally for a class, the algorithms were written with a function in mind.
 Please look at the .pdf for more information.